About the water market reforms

 Anyone with an interest in Murray–Darling Basin water markets can have a say in our annual water markets information survey.

-Organisations preparing for new reporting obligations can register for the hub from early June 2026.
+Organisations preparing for new reporting obligations can now register for the hub.
 Obligations to report water markets decisions start from 1 July 2026.

 From 1 July 2026, government agencies and irrigation infrastructure operators must either:

-- provide water markets decision to the Bureau for publication
+- provide water markets decisions to the Bureau for publication

 - announce the decisions before providing details to the Bureau.